mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

    ```

 1. Repeat the last two steps for all replica nodes. `gitlab.rb` should look the same on all nodes.
-1. Optional: You can remove `gitlab_repmgr` database and role on the primary.
+1. Remove the `gitlab_repmgr` database and role on the primary.
+If you don't delete the `gitlab_repmgr`
+   database, upgrading PostgreSQL 11 to 12 will fail.

 ### Upgrading PostgreSQL major version in a Patroni cluster